Generic selectors

 National history museums of Iceland photo by Szilas

 The National Museum of Iceland shows Icelandic cultural history from the Viking Age to today.
 It has artifacts, photos, and art that tell the story of the country.
-The “Making of a Nation” exhibit has important items like a Viking ceremonial sword.
+The “Making of a Nation“ exhibit has important items like a Viking ceremonial sword and artifacts from Viking settlers, showcasing their history and influence.

 Visitors can see how people lived in the past through interactive displays.
 Guided tours are available to help people learn more.
 The museum helps everyone understand Iceland’s unique culture.